-Anyone commuting Bratislava’s streets recently must have noticed a little change since September 2018 – dozens and dozens of uniform yellow bicycles have appeared in the streets of Old Town, New Town, Ružinov and Petržalka.
+Since September 2018, dozens and dozens of uniform yellow bicycles have appeared in the streets of Old Town, New Town, Ružinov and Petržalka neighbourhoods.
 And it’s about time.
 After many other modern cities began with this super cool, effective, cheap, healthy and ecological way of public transport, bike sharing has finally arrived to Bratislava.
 Added bonus, the scale of the city’s most thriving neighborhoods makes it the perfect place for biking!
 Yay!
 No need to own your own bike and no more worries about parking or traffic jams!
-We gave it a try and will gladly share some lessons we learnt from our experience.

 Get on the “BAjk”